DanPresa/react-rtk-practice/README.md

 ### As a todo application where we can mark as finish a task and show all, complete and active task deppending on its status

-I decided using these technologies necause Redux-toolkit is a powerfull tool for react to pass data through components with its state management.
+I decided using these technologies because Redux-toolkit is a powerfull state management tool for react to pass data through components with.

 ## Tech